Markay12/ArduinoStopwatch/README.md

 <img src="/media/USBCable.jpg" style="float: left; width: 30%; margin-right: 1%; margin-bottom: 0.5em;" width="200">
 <p style="clear: both;">

-1. Now that we have our items, we can take the LCD Keypad and connect it to the terminals on the UNO Board.
+1. Now that we have our items, we can take the LCD Keypad and connect it to the pins on the UNO Board.
 (Make sure to line them up and press down)

 <img src="/media/StepOneConnection.jpg" width="200">